Daronar/vortexa/README.md

  - **MAX_DATETIME** - set the datetime until which the app should be run.
 By default, *'14/01/2020 00:00:00'*.
  - **PATH_TO_PORTS_FILE** - set the path to init ports' states data file in .parquet format.
  - **PATH_TO_EVENT_FILE** - set the path to file with the information of vessels' operation in .parquet format.
  - **USE_MULTIPROCESSING** - set the setting to use or not to use the multiprocessing in data handling.
+By default, *True*xk.
  - **PATH_TO_RESULT_FILE** - path to result file, by default, *'./storage_asof_20200114.csv'*.

 You can set this ENV variables for running in Docker container using -e options.